waggle-sensor/sage-website/docs/about/architecture.md

 ### Beehive

-The Node <-> Beehive connection is the pipeline for the science.
+The Node-to-Beehive connection is the pipeline for the science.
 It is over this connection that instructions for the node will be sent, in addition to how data is published into the Beehive storage systems from applications ([plugins](#what-is-a-plugin)) running on the nodes.

 The overall infrastructure supports multiple Beehives, where each node is associated with a single Beehive.
 The set of nodes associated with a Beehive creates a "project" where each "project" is separate, having its own data store, web services, etc.